 Centre Class of 2018 • Double Major: German Studies and Computer Science

 Incoming students are eligible for Centre Language Scholarships, which recognize extraordinary language students who wish to continue their engagement with German during college.
 Students do not need to major or minor in German Studies to maintain their scholarship.
 Applicants complete an essay about their interest in German and may be selected to conduct an interview in German with a German Studies faculty member as the final step in consideration for the scholarship.
-Details about the Language Scholarships can be found under Special Scholarships on the Scholarships web page.
+Details about the Language Scholarships can be found under Special Scholarships here.

 German majors have pursued careers in business, communications, education, government services, science, and the travel industry.
 Some have obtained jobs as archivists, editors, foreign correspondents, language interpreters, lawyers, professors, and technical liaisons to U.S. firms abroad.
 Others have gone on to work in the automobile industry, film and entertainment, international law, public relations, and scientific research.
 Certain occupations may require education beyond a bachelor’s degree and/or may require education/experience in another field.